Is the Owlet Smart Sock Accurate?

 The Smart Sock comfortably wraps around your baby’s foot to track heart rate and oxygen levels using clinically-proven pulse oximetry.
 The base station glows green to let you know everything is okay but will notify with lights and sounds if something appears to be wrong.

 This is the an installment of Owlet’s “A Night in the Life” series, featuring real parents sharing their experiences with the Owlet Monitor.
 Click here to see all blog posts in the series.
-Being a momma expands the capacity of one’s heart more than imaginable.
-It pushes out selfishness and brings in responsibility in its…
+My name is Jaime and I am the mama of two sweet little girls.
+Being a mom is one of my greatest…